Diwali in Chinese The Festival of Lights in India

 Fireworks and firecrackers

-What upcoming cultural holiday you can use to talk with your child about Diwali?
+What upcoming Chinese cultural holiday can you use to talk with your child about Diwali?

 Photo by Soroush Zargar